 The Company measures and monitors its credit exposure based on amounts owed to the Company after taking into account risk mitigants that management considers when determining credit risk.

-As of June 2021, the Company had \$34.0 million of cash deposits held at U.S. Bank, of which, \$0.3 million is insured by the Federal Deposit Insurance Corporation.
+As of June 2022, the Company had \$21.3 million of cash deposits held at U.S. Bank and \$37.6 million of cash deposits held at BMO Harris Bank, of which, \$0.3 million is insured at each institution by the Federal Deposit Insurance Corporation.
 These cash deposits are included in cash.